History of Maria Bartiromo in Timeline

 In 2009, Maria Bartiromo received an Emmy Award for Outstanding Business and Economic Reporting.

-In 2009, the Financial Times listed Maria Bartiromo as one of "50 Faces That Shaped the Decade".
+In 2009, the Financial Times listed Maria Bartiromo as one of the "50 Faces That Shaped the Decade".

-2010: Appearances in 'Wall Street: Money Never Sleeps' and 'Inside Job'
+2010: Appearances in Wall Street: Money Never Sleeps and Inside Job

-In 2010, Maria Bartiromo appeared as herself in "Wall Street: Money Never Sleeps" and the documentary "Inside Job".
+In 2010, Maria Bartiromo appeared as herself in both the sequel drama film Wall Street: Money Never Sleeps and the documentary Inside Job.

 Loading Video...

-2010: Grand Marshal of Columbus Day Parade
+2010: Grand Marshal in Columbus Day Parade

-2011: Induction into Cable Hall of Fame
+2011: Inducted into the Cable Hall of Fame

-2012: Appearance in 'Arbitrage'
+2012: Appearance in Arbitrage

-In 2012, Maria Bartiromo appeared as herself in the finance thriller, "Arbitrage".
+In 2012, Maria Bartiromo appeared as herself in the finance thriller Arbitrage.

 Loading Video...

-November 18, 2013: Announces Move to Fox Business
+November 18, 2013: Leaves CNBC, Joins Fox Business

 2013: Leaves CNBC for Fox